 Virtual Reality for Shopping: Overview

-ScienceSoft has 17-year experience in software development and consulting for retail, and 24-year experience in 3D modeling.
+ScienceSoft has 20 year experience in software development and consulting for retail, and 27-year experience in 3D modeling.

 Market Outline: Virtual Reality in Retail and Marketing

-The implementation of virtual reality in retail and marketing is forecasted to bring $1.8 billion to the VR market by 2022.
+The implementation of virtual reality in retail and marketing is forecasted to bring $5.4 billion by 2028, from $2 Million in 2021, at a CAGR of 13.82%.
 The driving force behind VR adoption in these sectors is an increasing demand for sophisticated and personalized customer experience and the need for new ways of brand differentiation.

 How Virtual Reality for Shopping Works